Best Red Wine

-My red wine reviews include wines that range in style from a light Pinot Noir to a full-bodied Cabernet Sauvignon.
+My red wine reviews and ratings include wines that range in style from a light Pinot Noir to a full-bodied Cabernet Sauvignon.
 Whether you prefer dark fruit aromas in your red wine or more tart cherry notes, there’s a great red wine for you and my wine reviews cover all styles.

 Sign-up now to get my wine reviews: it's free and you'll enjoy every bottle of wine that you buy at the LCBO.